FlowFuse/node-red-dashboard/docs/user/template-examples.md

 ## File upload

 When building applications with Node-RED, there's often a need to process files for analysis.
-In such cases, we require a file upload widget which not available currently.
+In such cases, we require a file upload widget which is not currently available.
 Fortunately, we can achieve this easily using the template node and Vuetify JS components.

 To do that we will use the `v-file-input` component which provides the interface for uploading files.